-- 1) Residential Construction - a.
+1) Residential Construction

+- a.
 Height and setbacks.
 The height of new homes shall be compatible with other residential building in the district.
 New homes shall not be set farther back than an average of its neighbors along the same block face, unless prohibited by the zoning code. - b.
 Design and orientation.
 The design of a new home shall not attempt to create a false historic appearance, but rather complement the existing district.
 Main entrances shall be clearly evident and shall be oriented toward the sidewalk and street.
 If possible, new buildings shall include a front porch or portico. - c.
 Architectural details.
 Architectural details such as cornices, trim, windows and doors shall reflect the scale of buildings in the existing historic district.
 The fenestration of a new structure shall reflect that of existing historic structures within the district (typically taller and narrower than a standard window) and be compatible in proportion, shape, location, pattern and size.
 Roof forms shall relate to neighboring buildings in form and material. - d.
 Materials.
-New homes within the district shall be built with approved materials.
+New homes within the district shall be built with materials approved by the Architectural and Historic Review Board.
 Modern materials, if used, should be similar in appearance and texture to traditional materials.
 Aluminum siding, vinyl siding, and vinyl windows, shall be prohibited.
 Aluminum clad windows are acceptable. - e.
 Landscaping.
 When undertaking new construction, significant trees (those with trunks measuring more than 8" in diameter) and vegetation shall be preserved whenever possible. - f.
 Additions.
-Additions to existing historic structures shall be located to the rear or noncharacter defining elevation and shall be placed in a manner that they are not seen from the public right-of-way.
-New additions shall not remove, damage, or obscure characterdefining architectural features and shall be compatible in materials, design, roof form, and proportion to the main structure.
+Additions to existing historic structures shall be located to the rear or non-character defining elevation and shall be placed in a manner that they are not seen from the public right-of-way.
+New additions shall not remove, damage, or obscure character-defining architectural features and shall be compatible in materials, design, roof form, and proportion to the main structure. - g.
+Decks.
+New decks shall be designed and constructed so that the historic structure and its character-defining features and details are not damaged or obscured, and they can be removed in the future without damage to the structure.
+If feasible, decks shall not be visible from the public right-of-way.
+The design and detail of decks and associated railings and steps shall reflect materials, scale, and proportions of the building.
+Decks may be constructed with pressure-treated wood or other material approved by the Architectural and Historic Review Board.
+Wooden decks shall be painted or stained in a color that is compatible with the historic structure and district.